nfisher/mg/README.md

 ### HTTP Header

-The HTTP header X-Mg-Trace is all that should need to be sent on the wire.
+The HTTP header X-Mg-Trace has 3 potential states:

+  - "-" indicating do not trace.
+  - "P" indicating persist the trace independent of sampling.
+  - "${Base64}" indicating associate this request with this trace span.

 Example:
 ```